RichsaundersUKUS/resume/resume.md

 >   systems especially on Linux based systems
 > - [ ] able to work effectively both alone and as part of a team***

-I am an experienced software developer and Linux systems administrator with a passion for developing high quality and scalable applications that are easy to deploy and maintain.
+An experienced software developer and Linux systems administrator with a passion for developing high quality and scalable applications and infrastructure.

+---

 # Technical skills